re-nanashi/programming-languages-part-a/README.md

 ## What is it for ?

-✅ Serves as a repository for Programming Languages: Part A's lesson's source code.
+✅ Serves as a repository for Programming Languages: Part A's source code.

 ✅ Serves as a repository for my homework answers.